The Pros and Cons of Bird Nesting Divorce Plans

 When you choose to bird nest while going through an amicable divorce, you can show your children that it’s possible to work together.
 The children see you’re still able to work as a team and get along, even if you can’t remain married.

 There can be financial benefits to nesting, according to divorce mediator Joe Dillon.
 Many parents choose to rent a simple studio or one-bedroom to share when not with their children.
 Paying for the family home and a frugal apartment can be more cost-effective compared to each of you maintaining a home or apartment that fits your and the kids.
+Learn how to handle rental properties during a divorce.

 It can be helpful to hold onto the house for a little while longer.
 It might not be the right time to put the house on the market.
 Bird nesting gives you time to decide how to handle the home and if you choose to sell when to place it on the market.